Carnarvon

 Right Honourable The Earl of Carnarvon

-Carnarvon became a Freemason in 1856, joining the Westminster and Keystone Lodge, No. 10.
-In 1860 he was made the second Grand Master of the Grand Lodge of Mark Master Masons (created in 1856) and in 1870 he was appointed Deputy Grand Master of the United Grand Lodge of England (UGLE) by Lord Ripon, and was Pro Grand Master from 1874 to 1890.
-Furthermore, he was elected Fellow of the Royal Society in 1875, confirming, in addition to his work as a Statesman, his interest in innovation, geometry, the Enlightenment, science, the Scientific Revolution and the world.
+Lord Carnarvon was initiated into Freemasonry in 1856 as a member of Westminster and Keystone Lodge No. 10.
+In 1860 he was installed as the second Grand Master of the Grand Lodge of Mark Master Masons, founded only four years earlier.
+A decade later, in 1870, he was appointed Deputy Grand Master of the United Grand Lodge of England by Lord Ripon, and subsequently served as Pro Grand Master from 1874 until 1890.
+His election as a Fellow of the Royal Society in 1875 further demonstrated his commitment to learning, science, geometry, and the intellectual spirit of the Enlightenment.

 Famous Freemasons: "To ease another’s heartache is to forget one’s own."
 Abraham Lincoln